 Love Among the Bookshelves by Ruskin Bond

-In this small book, he talks about his love for books and how he discovered books and how they became his companion every time he felt lonely.
+How he discovered books.
+And how they became his companion every time he felt lonely.
 The book is anecdotal, with small incidents from Bond’s life shared along with some pieces from his favorite books by his favorite authors.
 The book wraps up with a list of his favorite books.

 Anecdotes are interspersed with excerpts from Love Among the Chickens by P.G.
 Woodhouse, The Best of H.E.
 Bates, Cakes and Ale by W. Somerset Maugham, The Pickwick Papers by Charles Dickens and The Story of my Heart by Richard Jefferies.
-Before each of these excerpts, he talks about his relationship with the author and his works e.g. for Woodhouse he says – whenever he wanted to shut the world and be lost in an imaginary world, he chose to read Woodhouse.
+Before each of these excerpts, he talks about his relationship with the author and his works.
+For e.g. for Woodhouse, he says – whenever he wanted to shut the world and be lost in an imaginary world, he chose to read Woodhouse.